powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ## Introduction

-PowSyBl uses an internal grid model initially developed under the iTesla project, a research project funded by the European Union 7th Framework programme (FP7).
-The grid model is known as iIDM (iTesla Internal Data Model).
+PowSyBl uses an internal grid model initially developed under the iTesla project, a research project funded by the [European Union 7th Framework programme](https://cordis.europa.eu/project/id/283012) (FP7).
+The grid model is known as IIDM (iTesla Internal Data Model).
 One of the iTesla outputs was a toolbox designed to support the decision-making process of power system operation from two-days ahead to real time.
-The iIDM grid model was at the center of the toolbox.
+The IIDM grid model was at the center of the toolbox.

-To build an electrical network model using iIDM first the substations must be defined.
-The equipment in a substation (loads, generators, shunts, Static Var Compensators, DC converters ...) are grouped in voltage levels.
+To build an electrical network model using IIDM first the substations must be defined.
+The equipment in a substation (loads, generators, shunts, static VAR compensators, DC converters ...) are grouped in voltage levels.
 Transformers present in a substation connect its different voltage levels.
 Transmission lines (AC and DC) connect the substations.
 A connection point for an equipment is a _terminal_.

 The PowSyBl grid model allows a full representation of the substation connectivity where all the switching devices and busbars are defined (_node/breaker_ level).
 Automated topology calculation permits to obtain views of the network up to the _bus/branch_ level.